 Proponents of skin fasting believe that it promotes natural sebum production, which lubricates the skin and prevents moisture loss.
 Eliminating skin care products allows your skin to breathe, triggering its natural maintenance system without any external inputs.

 Those who have followed this trend rave about its benefits.
 While there is no scientific proof to back the skin fasting method, there is some scientific logic behind why it works.

-So before putting aside your toning, washing, or masking routine, scroll to the next section to understand the scientific explanation of skin fasting.
+Before putting aside your toning, washing, or masking routine, scroll to the next section to understand the scientific explanation of skin fasting.

 The Science Behind Skin Fasting And Its Efficacy

 The skin has a natural barrier that possesses healing and correctional properties that can rebalance its quality.
-The epidermis (outer skin layer) has seven more layers, and the topmost is called stratum corneum.
+The epidermis (outer skin layer) has five layers, and the topmost is called stratum corneum.
 These layers naturally synthesize ceramides, nonessential fatty acids, antimicrobial peptides, vitamin E, barrier lipids, and other components to maintain skin functions like permeability, hydration, and skin integrity (1).

 In other words, our skin knows how to take care of itself.
-This means, without any skin care products, your skin can still produce natural oils to keep itself moisturized and protected from microbial activity.
+This means, without any skincare products, your skin can still produce natural oils to keep itself moisturized and protected from microbial activity.

 Applying products to it may slow down the skin’s natural defense system.
 Moreover, the products may contain harsh ingredients, synthetic fragrances, and preservatives that may irritate the skin.
 Wrong and excessive use of skin care products, especially exfoliants, can increase sensitivity and damage the natural barrier.
-Taking a break from skin care products for a stipulated time may also promote recovery.
+Taking a break from skincare products for a stipulated time may also promote recovery.